hu-macsy/2023-KGRIP-KLRIP/README.md

 ### Requirements

 Initialize submodules.
-Access to the separate NetworKit fork is at https://gitlab.informatik.hu-berlin.de/goergmat/networkit-robustness is required.
+Access to the separate NetworKit fork at https://gitlab.informatik.hu-berlin.de/goergmat/networkit-robustness is required.

     git submodule update --init --recursive

-Eigen (currently assumed to be in _eigen_ folder in root)
+* Eigen (currently assumed to be in _eigen_ folder in root)
-PETSc and SLEPc
+* PETSc and SLEPc.
 Set environment variables PETSC_DIR, SLEPC_DIR and PETSC_ARCH accordingly

 ### Building

     mkdir build
     cd build
     cmake .. [-DNETWORKIT_WITH_SANITIZERS=address]
     make

+To run python scripts with the NetworKit fork, install the submodule (you should use a venv)

+    pip install -e networkit

 ## Download Instances